benjamin-robertson/applocker/README.md

 include applocker
 ```

 **Note:** If generating a hash for an executable, you cannot use a standard SHA256 filehash.
-Microsoft uses an [Authenticode][4] hash.
+Microsoft uses [Authenticode][4] hash.
 Generate one by running in powershell.
 ```
 Get-AppLockerFileInformation .\putty.exe | Format-wide -Property hash -AutoSize
 ```